 Dehydration is a common cause of headaches – and you would be surprised at how many people go about their day while chronically dehydrated.
 Not having enough water and/or electrolytes in the body decreases functioning and irritates the nerves, among many other effects.
 I recommend drinking at minimum half your body weight in ounces per day (ex: 200lbs means drinking 100 ounces).
 If you are having a headache from dehydration, you will need to replenish your body with much more than that amount, and ideally with high-quality electrolytes (such as coconut water, celery juice, cucumber juice, etc.) and not with sports drinks.
 I recommend getting in a lot of minerals in your hydration to help alleviate a migraine – see some of my favorite hydration hacks and recipes here.

 STRESS-RELIEVING HEALTHY DRINK

 Methods for relieving stress are well-researched and easy to find.
 However, outside of stress management, also take a look at the physical body.
 While heavily emotional and mental, stress is also very physical and can have a depleting effect on your body’s nourishment.
-To immediately nourish your body in a time of stress, blend a banana into a cup of pineapple juice with a little nut milk and 1-2 tbsp of barley grass juice powder.
+To immediately nourish your body in a time of stress, blend a banana into a cup of pineapple juice with a little nut or seed milk and 1-2 tbsp of barley grass juice powder.
 Barley grass juice powder is known to relieve migraines, and is packed full of nutrients, vitamins, minerals, and protein.

 Peppermint stimulates blood circulation, helping reduce pain and inflammation.
 Try putting a drop of peppermint essential oil* on your finger and putting your finger under the tongue.
 You can also drink peppermint tea and sweeten with honey. (*You can use the coupon code amberbodilyhealth at checkout for a discount.)